-When an object is first detected in the rear, one beep will be heard from the rear, or both sides of the Safety Alert Seat will pulse two times.
-When an object is very close, <0.6 m (2 ft) in the vehicle rear, five beeps will sound from the rear, or both sides of the Safety Alert Seat will pulse five times.
+When an object is first detected in the rear, one beep will be heard from the rear.
+When an object is very close, <0.6 m (2 ft) in the vehicle rear, five beeps will sound from the rear.

 Rear Cross Traffic Alert (RCTA)